LoganCDK/mystudyJAVASDA/CODE_OF_CONDUCT.md

 Examples of behavior that contributes to creating a positive environment include:

 * Using welcoming and inclusive language
-* Being respectful of differing viewpo
+* Being respectful of differing viewpoints